ItzMorphineTime/skybox-gallery/README.md

 # Skybox Gallery and Generator Tool

-Skybox Gallery is a web-based tool for generating and exploring 3D images called Skyboxes.
-A Skybox is a 6-sided cube that represents the environment around the viewer.
-Skybox Gallery offers a variety of generator options, each with its unique algorithm, to create Skyboxes using prompts, seed values, and other customizable parameters.
-The tool uses the [Blockade Labs API](https://www.blockadelabs.com/) to generate and retrieve gallery images.
+Skybox Gallery and Generator Tool is a web-based tool that generates and displays 360-degree projections of 2D textures onto a sphere or equorectangular mesh, known as Skyboxes.
+The tool uses Bootstrap and Handlebars to create a gallery of generated Skybox images and a modal popup to display each image in a 3D virtual environment using Three.js.
+The Skyboxes are generated using various algorithms and customizable parameters, and the tool uses the [Blockade Labs API](https://www.blockadelabs.com/) to generate and retrieve the images.

 ## Screenshots